-African art > Bronze rider, wooden rider, dogon, yoruba > Sao bronze
+African art > Bronze, leopard, messenger, warrior, statue, pirogues > Sao bronze

 In African art, Sao Sokoto inspired works are mostly marked by the equestrian world.

-Within the ethnic group, small examples of horsemen, generally in bronze, are cast and worn as talismans, patinated and polished by rubbing.
+Within the ethnic group, small examples of horsemen, generally made of bronze, are cast and worn as talismans, with a patina and a lustrous finish.
 They are considered above all as a remedy against possession by evil spirits.

 The horse represents the spirit of the person who is possessed, while the genie that possesses them is symbolized by the rider.